DataDog/documentation/content/en/network_monitoring/devices/guide/build-ndm-profile.md

   text: "Simulation data format reference"
 ---

-Datadog Network Device Monitoring uses profiles for collecting metrics from network devices.
+Datadog [Network Device Monitoring][1] (NDM) uses profiles for collecting metrics from network devices.
 These are defined narrowly by a MIB, or to collect metrics from a specific device make and model.
 This tutorial shows the steps for building a basic NDM profile that collects OID metrics from HP iLO4 devices.

-NDM profiles use SNMP concepts.
-For basic details on SNMP, refer to the [terminology][1].
+- NDM profiles use SNMP concepts.
+For basic details on SNMP, refer to the [NDM terminology][2] documentation.
+- To learn more about SNMP profile formatting, see the [NDM Profile Format and Simulation Data Reference][3] documentation.

 <div class="alert alert-warning">
 This guide is for advanced users.
 Most devices can be configured using the <a href="/network_monitoring/devices/profiles#metric-definition-by-profile">Datadog profiles</a>.